-- 1 Keep 30 m (98.4 ft.) or less for the wiring distance between the motor and driver. - 2 Accessory.
+- \1 Keep 30 m (98.4 ft.) or less for the wiring distance between the motor and driver. - \2 These cables are provided as our products.
+Purchase them separately. - \3 If a motor with an electromagnetic brake is used, be sure to connect as a power supply for the electromagnetic brake.

-- Have the connector plugged in securely.
-Insecure connections may cause malfunction or damage to the motor or driver. - When plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
+• Connect the connectors securely.
+Insecure connections may cause malfunction or damage to the motor or driver.

+- When connecting/disconnecting the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
 The residual voltage may cause electric shock. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
 If the lead wires are connected with their polarities reversed, the electromagnetic brake will not operate properly.

-- When unplugging the connector, do so while pressing the latches on the connector. - When installing the motor on a moving part, use a flexible cable having excellent flex resistance.
-Refer to p.55 for details.
+• When disconnecting the connector, pull out while pressing the latches on the connector with fingers.

+• When installing the motor on a moving part, use a flexible cable.
+Check the model name on p.55.